 Arts Studies in Research and Writing

-Arts Studies in Research and Writing supports undergraduate students’ participation in the research culture of our UBC community.
-At a research-intensive university like UBC, students have the opportunity to learn how new knowledge is being produced, disseminated, and applied across many disciplines.
-Whether English is the first or fourth language of a student, all our students must acquire the language of their majors and learn how to use it in both speech and writing.
-Our goal, therefore, is to facilitate students’ development of academic literacy over the course of their studies.
-We do so by introducing students to disciplinary discourses through courses such as ASTU 150, by assisting and supporting faculty in mounting Research and Writing Intensive courses in Arts and Science disciplines, and by fostering undergraduate participation in a variety of student-led scholarly activities.
-Students in ASTU 150 will read scholarly journal articles representing at least three disciplines that all focus on aspects of a common topic.
-Through reading, students will see how researchers frame questions about a topic, select methods, and analyze and interpret their findings in ways that are specific to disciplines, and they will take a turn in this scholarly conversation through writing their own research papers.
+Arts Studies in Research and Writing supports undergraduate students’ participation in the research culture of UBC.
+At a research-intensive university like UBC, students have the opportunity to learn how new knowledge is being produced across many disciplines.
+We introduce first-year students to some of these disciplinary practices through WRDS 150, a course that fulfills the writing component of the Faculty of Arts Writing and Research Requirement.
+Students in WRDS 150 will read scholarly journal articles representing at least three disciplines.
+Through analyzing these articles, students will see how researchers frame questions about a topic, select methods, and analyze and interpret their findings in ways that are specific to disciplines.
+Students will also design and carry out a research project of their own, thus taking a turn in the scholarly conversation by writing their own research paper.

 International Program at UBC Vantage College

 If you are an international student interested in applying for the Bachelor of Arts but do not yet meet UBC’s English Language Admission Standard, you should consider the International Program at UBC Vantage College.
-This 12-month program is equivalent to the first year of an Arts degree, and upon successful completion you will be able to transition directly into the second year of your Bachelor of Arts program at UBC.
+This 12-month program is equivalent to the first year of an Arts degree, and upon successful completion, you will be able to transition directly into the second year of the UBC Arts degree.
 For program information and admission requirements, visit the International Program website.